 “Even the smallest noise that can disturb the driver needs to be avoided,” says Papotti.
 “Our test drivers experienced booming noise from the powertrain and a clunking noise from the gearbox while testing prototypes during the development phase.
 The traditional way to solve such problems was by adding mass elements to change the eigenfrequencies, or by modifying support stiffness.

 “But increasing weight obviously has to be avoided at all times, and there is a risk of introducing new resonances.
 This manual process requires a lot of iterations and is very lengthy.
 Our mission was to find an effective simulation process to detect the root cause of noise issues and perform optimization.”

-Being a satisfied LMS Test.Lab™ software customer for many years, Lamborghini decided to use Simcenter Amesim™ software, also part of the Simcenter™ portfolio from product lifecycle management (PLM) specialist Siemens PLM Software.
+Being a satisfied LMS Test.Lab™ software customer for many years, Lamborghini decided to use Simcenter Amesim™ software, also part of the Simcenter™ portfolio from product lifecycle management (PLM) specialist Siemens Digital Industries Software.

 Simcenter Amesim was employed to evaluate the torsional vibration response of the driveline to the cylinder pressures.
 The Lamborghini engineers are especially pleased with the efficiency, scalability and reliability of Simcenter Amesim.

 “The prepackaging of components helps a lot when modeling complex dynamic systems,” says Papotti, “and the modularity of the software allows generating models with a complexity in function of the phenomena the user intends to investigate.
 Thanks to the availability of detailed dedicated libraries, users can efficiently create models that simulate real-life behavior.